Bovet Fleurier: Fleurier, home of Bovet

-Watch making was introduced to Fleurier by Daniel-Jean-Jacques-Henri Vaucher, an apprentice of Daniel Jaenrichard, in 1730.
+Watch making was introduced to Fleurier by Daniel-Jean-Jacques-Henri Vaucher, an apprentice of Daniel Jeanrichard, in 1730.
 At the time the area was known for metal working, a natural result of the iron deposits discovered locally in the 15th century.
-Watchmaking flourished in and around Fleurier during the late 18th century but because production was sold on credit for the international markets, prices were undercut and economic destabilization brought about by the Napoleonic wars caused watch making in the area to decrease significantly.
+Watchmaking flourished in and around Fleurier during the late 18th century but because production was sold on credit for the international markets, prices were undercut and economic destabilization brought about by the Napoleonic Wars caused watch making in the area to decrease significantly.
 By the mid-19th century, Fleurier produced watches almost exclusively for the Chinese market while the municipality's current renown as a watch making centre is attributed to Bovet watches.

 The founder

 Édouard Bovet (1797–1849) was the son of the watchmaker Jean-Frédéric Bovet.
-He studied the art with his father in Fleurier, but in 1814 left home for political reasons with two of his brothers, Alphonse and Frederic, to study watch making in London.
+He studied the art with his father in Fleurier, but in 1814 left home for political reasons with two of his brothers, Alphonse and Frédéric, to study watch making in London.
 After studying in the city for a few years with the firm of Messrs.
-Ilbury & Magniac, Magniac sent Bovet to Canton, China in 1818.
+Ilbery & Magniac, Magniac sent Bovet to Canton, China in 1818.
 Almost as soon as he arrived he was able to sell four of his watches for the equivalent of US$1 million in 2008 currency.